harness/developer-hub/docs/chaos-engineering/features/resilience-probes/use-probe.md

 ## Default/System resilience probes

 - You can create system (default probes) at the project level **only once**.
-- Once you create a default probe, you can't delete or disable or update it.
+- Once you create a default probe, you can't delete, disable, or update it.
-- If you have more than one resilience probe in your chaos experiment, you can disable, delete or update the system probe.
+- If you have more than one resilience probe in your chaos experiment, you can disable, delete, or update the system probe.
 - Default probes are a part of resilience probes and are entered as annotations in the experiment manifest.

 ## Image registry support
 - You can configure the image registry to be used with the default probes.
-If you haven't configured a probe yet, the experiment will use default image registry.
+If you haven't configured a probe yet, the experiment will use the default image registry.
-- HCE doesn't provide image registry support at the moment for default probes.
+- HCE doesn't currently provide image registry support for default probes.

 :::info notes